 Not smoking is very important as both smoking and diabetes narrow your blood vessels.
 This makes your heart work harder.2

-Taking care of yourself when you have diabetes help you avoid major problems throughout your body.
+Taking care of yourself when you have diabetes is very important; as it can help you avoid major problems throughout your body.

-Diabetes can exert more pressure in the eye, cause clouding of your eye’s lens or harm the blood ves
+Diabetes can exert more pressure in the eye, cause clouding of your eye’s lens or harm the blood vessels in the retina.

 Diabetes can affect nerves anywhere in the body, but it mostly affects arms, legs, hands, and feet.

-Skin changes can happen because of infections, or it can become itchy, can feel thinner or thicker o
+Skin changes can happen because of infections, or it can become itchy, can feel thinner or thicker or can cause scaly or discoloured patches.

-Diabetes can slow down digestion, and trigger symptoms like heartburn, nausea, vomiting, bloating, l
+Diabetes can slow down digestion, and trigger symptoms like heartburn, nausea, vomiting, bloating, loss of appetite.

-The damage caused to your blood vessels because of diabetes means a lot of extra work for your heart
+The damage caused to your blood vessels because of diabetes means a lot of extra work for your heart, which increases the risk.

-Your kidneys have lot of tiny blood vessels that help in excreting waste from your body; diabetes ca
+Your kidneys have lot of tiny blood vessels that help in excreting waste from your body; diabetes causes these filters to overwork.

 *This is for patient education purposes only.
 Please consult your doctor/healthcare practitioner before starting any diet, medication or exercise.